 It is important to remember that once you are placed under arrest, everything you say can be held against you.
-That is why you should always refuse to answer any questions related to the accusations against you until you have spoken to a skilled Vista hate crimes lawyer like Peter M. Liss.
+That is why you should always refuse to answer any questions related to the accusations against you until you have spoken to a skilled Vista hate crimes lawyer like Peter M. Liss otherwise you may say something that could hurt your case later.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by @boetter